 This mindset is misguided.

-Staff morale is at its highest when all staff members are expected to do great things.
-Yes, that's right, employees respond favorably when leaders hold all staff accountable to high - and reasonable - standards.
+Staff morale is at its highest when all staff are expected to do great things.
+Employees respond favorably when leaders hold all staff accountable to high - and reasonable - standards.

 The employee evaluation.